SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

       #     manifestPath: ./appPackage/manifest.json # Path to manifest template
    ```

+    Be careful to comment out only the teamsApp/validateManifest section.
+Do not comment out the teamsManifest/validateAppPackage section!

 1. Repeat the preceding step for the teamsapp.yml file.
 The three lines are found in both the `provision` and the `publish` sections.
 Comment them out in both places.
 1. Open the .vscode\tasks.json file in the add-in project and copy all of the tasks in the "tasks" array. *Add* them to "tasks" array of the same file in the Teams project. *Do not remove any of the tasks that are already there.* Be sure all tasks are separated by commas.
 1. In *each* of the task objects that you just copied, add the following "options" property to ensure that these tasks run in the add-in folder.